Writing a Business Plan: Step-by-Step Guide

 How long should a business plan be?

-A business plan should typically be between 15 to 25 pages, depending on the complexity and stage of the business.
+A business plan should typically be between 15 and 25 pages, depending on the complexity and stage of the business.
 It needs to be detailed enough to cover all key aspects — such as market analysis, financial projections, and operational plans — while remaining concise and focused to engage investors or stakeholders.

 Do I need a business plan if I’m not seeking funding?